Why Small Businesses Fail: The Myth of “Great” Service

 Because they realized their businesses weren’t giving them the joy and freedom they envisioned having when they started.

+Most small business owners work hard, run ragged, and make sacrifices to keep the dream alive.
 And things go well for a while—until they realize they rarely ever get to live the dream they have been chasing.

 Most think if they can keep going long enough, they will be able to hire more help, raise prices, or take a little time off.
-But that day never comes.

 - Ran out of cash (29%)

 - Didn’t have the right team running the business (23%)

 At first glance, there appear to be many reasons businesses fold.
 But a further review of this list reveals a pattern.
 The common denominator lies in the number of customers acquired and the profit made on each.

 I will explore this theory in more detail.
 But first, there is an important business growth concept you should understand.